JacobM184/EfficientNet-for-Gun-detection/README.md

 * Use our full dataset; Maybe collate more images for use in this dataset
 * Improving inference times of our models
 * Improve the accuracy of our bounding box system
-* Improving speed of boundin box generation
+* Improving speed of bounding box generation